Capsicum Californian Wonder Vegetable Seeds | Heirloom Variety

 Growing Tips:

-• Apply a balanced fertilizer or liquid feed every 3–4 weeks during active growth and fruiting.
+• Apply a balanced fertiliser or liquid feed every 3–4 weeks during flowering and fruiting.

-• Stake plants if needed to support heavy fruit loads.
+• Stake plants if required to support heavy fruit loads.

-• For cooler climates, start seeds indoors 6–8 weeks before the last frost and harden off seedlings before planting out.
+• In cooler regions, start seeds indoors 6–8 weeks before the last frost and harden seedlings before transplanting.

 Product Specifications